 The faulty shareholder may put up a request to cancel the forfeiture of his shares.
 The Board of directors may discuss the annulment in a board meeting.

-They can approve cancellation of forfeiture only if the shareholder agrees to:
+They can approve the cancellation of forfeiture only if the shareholder agrees to:

-- Pay amount due of his unpaid calls
+- Pay the amount due for his unpaid calls.